brajeshwar/brajeshwar.github.io/_posts/2012/2012-02-21-blogging-nuances-impacts.md

----
-layout: post
-title: Blogging - Nuances & Impacts
+# Blogging - Nuances & Impacts
----

 A <a href="http://en.wikipedia.org/wiki/Blog">blog</a> is nothing but a journal published on the Web.
 It is an abbreviation of the term 'Weblog'.
 Weblogs consists of short distinct entries, frequently updated and usually exhibited in reverse sequential order; so the most recent post appears first.
 Blogs are often the work of a single individual, although sometimes it can be created by small groups or be themed on a single subject.